Deci raises $9.1 million to autonomously optimize AI algorithms

 Deci has competition in OctoML, a startup that similarly purports to automate machine learning optimization with proprietary tools and processes.
 Other competitors include DeepCube, which describes its solution as a “software-based inference accelerator,” and Neural Magic, which redesigns AI algorithms to run more efficiently on off-the-shelf processors by leveraging the chips’ available memory.
 Yet another rival, DarwinAI, uses what it calls generative synthesis to ingest models and spit out highly optimized versions.

 Deci says that when tested on MLPerf, a benchmark suite for measuring deep learning performance, its platform accelerated the inference speed of the popular ResNet neural network on Intel processors by 11.8 times while meeting the accuracy target.
-The company claims it has already has customers in “numerous” autonomous vehicle, manufacturing, communication, video and image editing, and health care companies.
+The company claims it already has “numerous” autonomous vehicle, manufacturing, communication, video and image editing, and health care companies as customers.

 Square Peg participated in Deci’s seed round.